Samuel Jackman Prescod: 1840

 In 1840, Prescod journeyed to London to attend the World Anti-Slavery Convention on 12 June 1840.
 The picture above shows him in a painting made to commemorate the event which attracted delegates from America, France, Haiti, Australia, Ireland, Jamaica and Barbados.

 In July 1840, Prescod wrote to the Colonial Office in Barbados as a leader of the coloured community.
 He was protesting at the high prices that landowners were putting on small plots of land.
 This was important, since the white owners were using this as a device to prevent other races from entering the land-owning middle class.
 Moreover, the ability to vote was linked to land ownership.
 Investigations by the Colonial Office confirmed Prescod's suspicions and the landowners were indeed buying up any small plots of land that did become available, even if this meant some small hardship for themselves.
 He was successful in getting a change in the law but the effect was minimal.
 In 1840 there were 1,153 voters; historian Hilary Beckles calculates there was still less than five per cent of the population voting after the bill was passed on 6 June 1840, with the number of eligible voters in 1849 showing only a moderate increase to 1,322.

 1840 must have been a very busy year for Prescod, as not only was he writing letters of protest and travelling to Europe and back but he also served eight days in gaol for criminal libel arising out of his editorial freedom with The Liberal newspaper.
 However, importantly the change in the emancipation had created a new constituency of "Bridgetown".

 Parliament

 On 6 June 1843, Prescod was one of two people elected from the new constituency of Bridgetown.
 This was particularly difficult, as not only had he to overcome the prejudices, he had to work especially hard since it was only people who owned land who could vote.
 Moreover, this was not a secret ballot.
 At that time the polling booth was a piece of paper with the names of the candidates shown.
 Beneath the name of your choice you had to sign your name for all to see.

 Prescod was always in opposition to the government, but he worked with others to create the Liberal Party.
 He was particularly noted for his work in creating educational facilities for the children of ex-slaves.
-This was not just primary and secondary education, but tertiary too, so it is appropriate that an institute of technology was is named after him.
+This was not just primary and secondary education, but tertiary too, so it is appropriate that an institute of technology was named after him.